 - We saw significant rates of candidate participation.
 In 2016, over 43% of California candidates participated on the site (thanks to our partnership with the League of Women Voters of California Education Fund), while 17% of Illinois candidates and 7% of New York candidates participated.

-- Fifty partners—including NBC, ABC, Telemundo, the Chicago Sun-Times, and the NYC Campaign Finance Board—created customized subdomains, greatly expanding the reach of Voter’s Edge.
+- Forty-two partners—including NBC, ABC, Telemundo, the Chicago Sun-Times, and the NYC Campaign Finance Board—created customized subdomains, greatly expanding the reach of Voter’s Edge.

 Based on the results of our assessment, it’s clear that Voter’s Edge succeeded in making a powerful impact on users in California, Illinois, and New York.
 If you’d like to learn more about our findings, you can read our full assessment here.